 All projects and lessons are age appropriate.
 The campers learn so much: The arts hone problem-solving skills, foster confidence, improve communication skills and cultivate creativity.
 The teaching artists are very excited about this year’s theme, and they have many treats in store for the campers!

 Will I be able to see my child perform or have the opportunity to view my child’s work?

 Yes!
 The last day of each camp session is Final Friday.
 Family and friends are invited to meet the artists, view the artwork, watch the performance and have a sweet treat at the mini-reception.
 This fun family event starts at 3:00pm and wraps up around 4:00pm.
 Extended Care will be available after the event for those registered.

 Yes!
 Your son or daughter can sign up for as many sessions as you wish.
 Each session is varied.
 Even if your son or daughter has the same teaching artist, that artist will work on a different project or vary the lesson.

 How many children will be in a group?

 Campers will be broken into 2 groups based on age.
-There are 18 children (max) per group with one counselor and one counselor-in-training (minimum) assisting the teaching-artist.
+There are 18 children (max) per group with one counselor and two counselors-in-training (minimum) assisting the teaching artist.

 Do the children have a break?